bashalex/datapot/README.md

 Data types that can be processed:
  - Boolean
+ - Numerical
  - Numerical array (transform array to their sum divided by average length of array in training set)
  - Time series (сalculate descriptive statistical properties of a given time series)
  - Timestamp  (date, time, day of week, day of month etc.)
  - Text (bag of words tf-idf, word2vec)
  - Categorial (one-hot encoding, dimension reduction)

+ Manually selected fields:
+ - Identity
+ - Group Dimensionality Reduce (change the dimensionality of features in the same JSON field)

 ## Authors